 ScholarWorks staff can address questions about scanning texts, performing optical character recognition (OCR), and organizing corpora.
 Contact us at scholarworks@duke.edu to set up a consultation.

-Resources for Cleaning Data
+Resources for Managing Data

 It’s often necessary to normalize or otherwise “clean” textual data before using it in research.
-ScholarWorks staff are available to consult with you about how to prepare data for various research tasks.
-Likewise, the Center for Data and Visualization Sciences (CDVS) at the Libraries has expertise on all phases of data creation and maintenance, and their staff offer workshops and online learning resources about topics including data cleaning (e.g., OpenRefine).
+The Center for Data and Visualization Sciences (CDVS) at the Libraries has expertise on normalizing data, and their staff offer workshops and online learning resources about topics including data cleaning (e.g., OpenRefine).

 Collecting and Repurposing Digital Content

 There are many ways to gather digital content aside from digitizing it yourself.
 For example, content can be collected via electronic resource APIs, web scraping, or bulk downloading from a database.
 Each of these approaches may have specific technical requirements that vary depending on the resource, and each has legal considerations that should be addressed appropriately before proceeding.
+ScholarWorks staff can assist you in identifying collection methods that are appropriate for your research: contact us at scholarworks@duke.edu.

-For consultation about how to collect and reuse existing digital content, contact ScholarWorks staff (scholarworks@duke.edu) to schedule a consultation.
 For additional training and consultation around the use of APIs and processing of structured data, contact the Center for Data and Visualization Sciences (CDVS).

 Copyright, Permissions, Licensing, and Credit